- Fantastic utility

 The 2019 Subaru Forester sweats the small stuff.
 A redesign for 2019 keeps the plucky crossover SUV’s virtues such as a spacious interior, good fuel economy, and plentiful safety tech intact, but improves the experience in countless ways.
 The 2019 Forester’s interior has an upscale feel with pockets and storage bins for just about everything; new underpinnings give it a silent, smooth ride; and it has even more ability to haul whatever its active owners might throw in or on it.

-Overall, we rate the Subaru Forester at 6.2 out of 10—but that figure may rise if Subaru’s traditionally strong record for crash safety holds.
+Overall, we rate the Subaru Forester at 6.4 out of 10—but that figure will rise if Subaru’s traditionally strong record for crash safety holds.
 (Read more about how we rate cars.)

 This year’s Forester lineup comes in five trim levels—base, Premium, Sport, Limited, and Touring—all with a 182-horsepower 2.5-liter flat-4 engine, continuously variable transmission (CVT), and all-wheel drive.
 Last year’s turbo engine has been discontinued and Subaru doesn’t seem keen to replace it.

 The newest Forester looks a lot like its predecessor, and its dimensions aren’t much different.
 Its evolutionary looks mask a new, far stiffer platform shared with the brand’s Impreza sedan, Crosstrek crossover SUV, and Ascent three-row crossover SUV.

 The new architecture gives the 2019 Forester a much smoother, more composed ride than before.
 Its handling remains lively and precise, if not as engaging as the Mazda CX-5.
 The Forester Sport’s 18-inch wheels and orange accents give it a zippy look, but its only sporty bona fide is a snappier sport sharp drive mode accessible at the press of a button.